GaryJC/GarminWatchApp/README.md

 3. user can view all his activity data, under viewing of the list.
 4. completely fix the bug of the old version

-Future tasks:：
+Future tasks:
+1. visualize the data collected by the backend.
-1. create more api retrieving data for front end, including activity details, and echo data.
+2. create more api retrieving data for front end, including activity details, and echo data.
-2. delete redundant code
+3. delete redundant code

+## Backend:
-## Backend Flow
+## Backend Project structure
 The backend built with Springboot framework, it including following function Garmin Part
 1) synchronic data from garmin connect